- Our Services

 - Marion County Adoption Support Group meets the fourth Thursday of each month at the Department of Human Services Building in Salem from 6pm - 8pm.
 Contact Erma Brundidge or Kem Sunitsch for more information, 503-378-4784 or 503-378-5289.

 Other Adoption and Post-Adoption Support Services

-In addition to the support groups listed below, you can search for support groups by county through the Oregon Post Adoption Resource Center.
+In addition to the support groups listed above and below, you can search for support groups by county or find the Directory of Professionals who have completed Portland State University’s Advanced Training in Therapy with Adoptive and Foster Families through the Oregon Post Adoption Resource Center.